Bengal Merchant (1812 ship): Second voyage for the EIC (1830–31)

 Captain Gilson Reeves Fox and Bengal Merchant left Portsmouth on 5 June 1830.
 They reached the Cape on 24 August, Madras on 19 October, and Calcutta on 1 December.
-For the return journey, they reached St Helena on 1 June 1831 and the Downs on 6 August.
+For the return journey, they reached St Helena on 1 June 1831, and the Downs on 6 August.

 Third voyage for the EIC (1833–34)

-In 1832 Bengal Merchant was sold to John Groves.
+In 1832, Bengal Merchant was sold to John Groves.

-Captain John Campbell left the Downs on 25 July 1833 and reached Calcutta on 9 December.
+Captain John Campbell left the Downs on 25 July 1833, and reached Calcutta on 9 December.
 On the return voyage Bengal Merchant passed Saugor on 28 January 1834.
 She reached St Helena on 8 April, and Blackwall, London, on 8 June.

 Second convict voyage (1834)

-In 1834 she was sold to Joseph Somes.
+In 1834, she was sold to Joseph Somes.

-Under the command of William Campbell, Bengal Merchant sailed from London on 1 October 1834 and arrived at Port Jackson on 30 January 1835.
-She embarked 270 male convicts of whom three died on the voyage.
+Under the command of William Campbell, Bengal Merchant sailed from London on 1 October 1834, and arrived at Port Jackson on 30 January 1835.
+She had embarked 270 male convicts, three of whom died on the voyage.

 Third convict voyage (1836)

 Again under the command of William Campbell, she sailed from Downs on 8 August 1836, and arrived at Port Jackson on 9 December.
-She embarked 270 male convicts, one of whom died on the voyage.
+She had embarked 270 male convicts, one of whom died on the voyage.